ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 The users shall get the proper notification wherever it is required in the form of emails, system alerts, etc

 Updates:

+    .
+Updated taxes functionality for booking products ( tax will be paid with pending amount not on booking ) .
+Updated cart , checkout , payments gateway payment , wallet payments according to updated tax flow .
+Updated orders details on seller , buyer and admin acc to new taxes flow .
+Updated Emails acc to new taxes flow

 Fixes: